 Town slogans of the South Island, New Zealand

-We’ve explored the town slogans of the North Island, so it’s only fair we don’t forget the stunning South.
-Read on to learn about the city, settlement, and town slogans of New Zealand’s southern places and what makes them unique.
+We’ve explored the town slogans of the North Island, so it’s only fair we don’t turn a blind eye to the South.
+Especially when some of the slogans warrant a chuckle.
+Read on to learn about the city, settlement, and town slogans of New Zealand’s southern places.
+And a snapshot of what makes them unique.

 1. Marlborough, Nelson/Tasman